 Summer Flowers in Oregon’s Mt.
 Hood Territory

-“During the festival there are more than 400 floral arrangements to view, culture talks and demonstrations and gorgeous fields to stroll,” said Heather Schloe, manager and third generation grower.
+“During the festival there are more than 400 floral arrangements to view, culture talks, demonstrations and gorgeous fields to stroll,” said Heather Schloe, manager and third-generation grower.
 “My favorite part of the festival is visiting with all the visitors and sharing our love for dahlias.”

 “Each year we introduce about 10 new varieties,” said Heather.
 “We have three named so far, but they will all be officially named and introduced at our annual Dahlia Festival.”

-Visit the events page for a complete list of upcoming events in the Willamette Valley’s most northern region, Oregon’s Mt.
-Hood Territory.
+Visit the Mt.
+Hood Territory events page to learn more about these summertime attractions and a complete list of upcoming events in the Willamette Valley’s northernmost region.